 You will pay to move stored data between regions

 How will I be charged for these costs?

-Terra runs on Google Cloud Platform (GCP).
-All Terra costs are GCP fees that are ultimately paid for by a Google Cloud Billing account linked to Terra - specifically, to a Terra Billing project
+Since Terra runs on Google Cloud Platform (GCP), all Terra costs are GCP fees.
+You pay these fees through a Google Cloud Billing account linked to a Terra Billing project